Trial Horizontal Directional Drilling (HDD)

 We are hoping to submit our planning applications in late Autumn 2025.
 Upon receipt of the necessary approvals, the construction activities are anticipated to start in Spring 2026.

-Ahead of this, we are reaching out to local communities to explain the work we plan to undertake for the trial HDD.
+Ahead of this, we have reached out to local communities to explain the work we plan to undertake for the trial HDD.

-We will be holding drop-in sessions to provide further information and answer questions.
-See here for more information.
+We held the following drop-in sessions to provide further information and answer questions:

-We will also be holding an online webinar for people who are unable to attend our in-person events.
-This will be held on Microsoft Teams on 17 June 18:00 – 19:00.
-You can register for this here.
+We also held an online webinar for people who were unable to attend our in-person events.
+This was held on Microsoft Teams on 17 June 18:00 – 19:00.
+You can view a recording of the webinar here.
+Please note: The map shown between 22:40 and 28:13 refers to Barrow Road, but this should read College Road.

 The trial HDD consultation is entirely separate from the statutory consultation exercise which will be undertaken to inform our proposed future application for a Development Consent Order for the Humber Carbon Capture Pipeline.
 This is expected to take place later in 2025, following a non-statutory consultation which took place in Summer 2024.